 This is one question we will talk about a lot–the cost of following Jesus.
 Jesus required all of his disciples!

-I realize people and kids get sick or go on trips.
+I realize people and kids get sick and we all go away sometimes on trips.
 I will have to cancel sometimes too.
 BUT the key is that we are trying to commit to this group through this school year as much as we can.
+Have it on your calendar before anything else.

 There is no traditional homework, but I will often assign you things to consider, pray about, work through, or learn in-between our meetings.
-This isn’t high on the homework, but rather high with the expectation you will act on how God is challenging you to step forward in your growth.
+There isn’t much homework, but there is the expectation you will act on how God is challenging you to step forward in your growth.

 The reason I am asking for this level of commitment is because it really isn’t worth either of our time if we aren’t serious.
 I’ve tried bits and pieces of this with committed groups vs. non-committed groups, and the difference is striking.